 Raising Goats for Milk or Meat

 Goat meat is very popular in most of the world, and although it isn't commonplace in the United States, many people do eat it.
-There is such a demand that goat meat must be imported into the US every year.
+There is such a demand that goat meat must be imported into the United States every year.
 It's fairly easy to keep dairy goats and raise the bucks for meat since you have to breed your does to keep them in milk and roughly half of all kids are male.
-However, the Boer is the main meat breed in the US, primarily raised for meat, not milk.
-Another option is to breed your milking goats to Boers or another meat breed to produce crossbred kids for meat, while still keeping does for milk.
+However, the Boer is the main meat breed in the United States, primarily raised for meat and not milk.
+Another option is to breed your milking goats to Boers or another meat breed to produce crossbred kids for meat while still keeping does for milk.

 03 of 04